'Spectacular' Lautaro's arrival is the beginning of the end for Suarez at Barcelona | Goal.com

 Suarez's hometown club Nacional, whom he left at just 19 for Groningen, would also welcome their prodigal son back with open arms; while if the forward favours one last payday, MLS looms large as an option.

-Such a decision can wait for now, tough.
+Such a decision can wait for now, though.
 For the time being, Suarez remains Barca's prime target man; the man, who along with Messi, they turn to for goals in astounding quantities.

-However, Martinez's projected signing marks the beginning of the end for the ultra-competitive Uruguayan, who must now begin to think about life after Barcelona after so many years in a starring role.
+However, Lautaro's projected signing marks the beginning of the end for the ultra-competitive Uruguayan, who must now begin to think about life after Barcelona after so many years in a starring role.